Horizon West

 Park Navigation Map

-On a mobile device, your location will be indicated by a blue dot ● on the map, if you have a Google account, are signed into it, and if your device has permission to track your location.
+On a mobile device, your location will be indicated by a blue dot ● on the map.

-If the “Layers” icon isn’t visible, you may need to tap your “back” icon.
+If the “Layers” icon isn’t visible, you may need to tap the back < icon at upper left.

 The park’s driveways and parking areas are shown in black on the map above.